 - excessive saliva

 If you notice these symptoms you should contact your dog to your veterinarian immediately.

 How is bloat treated?

-Your veterinarian will confirm that your dog has bloat by doing a thorough examination and taking an x-ray to evaluate the stomach.
-Once bloat is confirmed, your veterinarian will try to stabilize your dog prior to doing emergency surgery.
+Your veterinarian or animal hospital technician will confirm that your dog has bloat by doing a thorough examination and taking an x-ray to evaluate the stomach.
+Once bloat is confirmed, your veterinarian will try to stabilize your dog in preparation for emergency surgery.

 Dogs with bloat are in shock and experiencing decreased blood perfusion to vital organs, so intravenous (IV) fluids are started immediately.
 Many dogs will also experience a potentially fatal heart arrhythmia, which will be closely monitored and treated if possible.

-Surgery is done to flip the stomach back into its normal anatomic position, and also secure the stomach to the body wall in order to prevent it from flipping again.
+Before proceeding with surgery, your vet will consult about possible outcomes and risks of surgery.
+If opted for, surgery is done to flip the dog’s stomach back into its normal position, and also secure the stomach to the body wall in order to prevent it from flipping again.
 This procedure is called a gastropexy.

-Bloat is a very serious, life-threatening condition in dogs.
-There are many established risk factors, as well as clear symptoms to look for which indicate bloat and require immediate veterinary attention.
+Bloat is a very serious condition in dogs, and it can be life-threatening.
+There are many established factors that make your dog at risk of bloat, as well as clear symptoms to look for which indicate bloat and require immediate veterinary attention.
 Owners of high-risk dog breeds should talk with their veterinarian about prophylactic gastropexy in order to prevent bloat from occurring.